olexiy86/bellabeat/README.md

 # Wellness

 ## About this project

+Bellabeat is a high-tech company that manufactures health-focused smart products for women founded in 2013 by Urška Sršen and Sando Mur.
+This technology tracks data on activity, sleep, stress, and reproductive health has allowed Bellabeat to empower women with knowledge about their own health and habits.

 Main task of the project is to analyze smart device usage data in order to gain insight into how consumers use non-Bellabeat smart devices and apply these insights into one Bellabeat product.
 Discovered insights will help guide marketing strategy for the company.